rlawrenc/cosc_304/labs/lab7/analyze/README.md

 7. Show the top 5 products (id, name, total quantity difference) that are shipped more frequently from the Kelowna warehouse compared to the Toronto warehouse.
 Hint: Subqueries may be useful.
 (3 marks)

 8. Show the top 10 products that have the highest current inventory based on its sales for 2022.
 Calculate this as a ratio.
 For example, if the inventory of product X is currently 100, and the sales volume for product X in 2022 is 10, then the inventory ratio is 100/10 = 10.
 If a product has no sales in 2022, it should be in the list with a sales ratio of 99.
-You may want to use the [MySQL IFNULL() function](https://dev.mysql.com/doc/refman/8.0/en/flow-control-functions.html#function_if).
+You may want to use the [SQLServer ISNULL() function](https://learn.microsoft.com/en-us/sql/t-sql/functions/isnull-transact-sql?view=sql-server-ver16).
 (3 marks)

 ## Part 2: Data Visualization (20 marks)

 Analyzing data is easier using visualizations.
 The next step is to visualize data using Excel.

-### Connecting Excel and MySQL
+### Connecting Excel and SQL Server

-To read data into Excel from MySQL, here are the steps...
+To read data into Excel from SQL Server, follow these steps:

+1) Open Excel.
+Under the `Data` Menu, select `Get Data` then, `From Database`, then `From SQL Server Database`.

+![img/excel]

+2) Enter `sql04.ok.ubc.ca` for the server and `analysis` for the database.
+Select `Advanced options` and enter the SQL query that you want to perform.
+Click `OK`.

+3) For authentication, select `Database` authentication.
+The user id is `cosc304`.

+4) Click the `Load` button to load the data into a worksheet.

 ### Visualizations

 Create the following visualizations with one worksheet per visualization.
 Use the name of the worksheet given.
 List the SQL query performed under the chart.

-1. Sheet: `worstproducts` Visualize query 4 from part 1 showing the bottom 7 ordered products using a bar chart.
+1. Sheet: `worstproducts` Visualize query 4 from part 1 showing the bottom 7 ordered products using a 3D column chart.
 (5 marks)

 2. Sheet: `paymentmethods` Use a pie chart to show the percentage payment volume (based on order total amount) by payment method in 2023.
+(Similar to Q6 in Part 1.)
 (5 marks)

-3. Sheet: `categoryvolume` Use a pie chart to show the percentage products ordered by category (based on order total amount) by payment method in 2022.
-Only show the top 10 products.
+3. Sheet: `categoryvolume` Use a pie chart to show the percentage products ordered by category (based on order total amount) in 2022.
 (5 marks)

-3. Sheet: `reviews` Use a bar chart to show the number of reviews performed per year and the average review rating in that year.
+3. Sheet: `reviews` Use a combo chart to show the number of reviews performed per year (columns) and the average review rating in that year (as a line).
 (5 marks)

 ## Part 3: Bonus (up to 10 marks)